Keep Us Living Campaign

 The beginning of our campaign focused our attention at Pharmac and the government.

-In September 2022 we made a 49-page submission with 17 patient stories to Pharmac in support of Daratumumab being funded.
+We started off by making a 49-page submission with 17 patient stories to Pharmac in support of daratumumab being funded.
 Daratumumab is a type of targeted cancer drug called a monoclonal antibody.
 It works by targeting a protein on myeloma cells so your immune system can recognise them.
 The immune system can then attack and kill the myeloma cells.
-The submission focuses on Daratumumab for relapsed myeloma, because Pharmac is currently considering it, but we are also asking for other desperately needed treatments.
+The submission focused on daratumumab for relapsed myeloma, because Pharmac was considering it, but we are also asking for other desperately needed treatments like carfilzomib and belantamab mafodotin which Pharmac also have applications for.

 We were the first group to present to Pharmac’s Pharmacology and Therapeutics Advisory Committee (PTAC).
 This was in November 2022.

-We’ve now had numerous meetings with Pharmac officials getting our message across.
+We’ve now had numerous meetings with Pharmac officials and the Minister of Health, getting our message across.

 We’ve been featured on various media - see our media tab.